Baker Tilly International: History

 On 16 March 2022, Baker Tilly International announced that it was separating member firms in Russia and Belarus from its global network saying that "this decision is a direct consequence of the actions of these governments, and not the individuals of these countries."

 On 1 June 2022, Baker Tilly International announced the appointment of Francesca Lagerberg as their new CEO.
 She is the first British woman to be the global CEO of a top 10 accounting firm or network.
+She regular appears in the media talking about accounting sector and industry issues.

 In February 2023 Baker Tilly International announced revenues of $4.66bn reflecting a 13% increase in constant currency terms on the last financial year.
 In North America revenues topped $2bn and in Asia Pacific $1bn for the first time.

+In 2023 Baker Tilly's UK member firm MHA announced several mergers with smaller firms in Wales, the North West of England and Scotland.

+In February 2024 Baker Tilly International announced revenues of $5.17bn with growth across all regions and service lines.

+In February 2024 they also announced the sale of majority stake to private equity firms Hellman & Friedman (H&F) and Valeas Capital Partners.
+As part of the transaction, Baker Tilly stated plans to adopt an alternative practice structure.
+Jeff Ferro, the firm's CEO, was named chief executive officer of Baker Tilly Advisory Group LP, which would include the firm's advisory, tax, and consulting services.
+Jere Shawver, then managing partner for risk and assurance, was appointed CEO of Baker Tilly US LLP, the licensed CPA firm responsible for attest services.

+In April 2025 Baker Tilly agreed to merge with Moss Adams in a transaction valued at approximately $7 billion, aiming to become the sixth-largest U.S. CPA advisory firm.